sebastiansutter/techguides/pages/df17labs/df17labs_2.md

 1. Return to the dashboard and click New->Flow for an API to create an API:
 ![](./images/df17labs/df2-image6.png)

 1. We want an API for managing Service Tickets.
-Type “Service Tickets API” as the title of the API as shown below, and name the model for the resource “ServiceTickets” being careful to ensure that it is capitalised ash shown and there is no space between ‘Service’ and ‘Tickets’.
+Type “Service Tickets API” as the title of the API as shown below, and name the model for the resource “ServiceTickets” being careful to ensure that it is capitalised as shown and there is no space between ‘Service’ and ‘Tickets’.
 ![](./images/df17labs/df2-image7.png)

     Then click Create model.